Non-local interference in arrival time: Results and Discussions

-In Fig.\! \ref {CollapseEffect}, the one-particle and two-particle temporal interference patterns for different positions of the left screen is depicted, while the entanglement parameter fix to $\eta=-1$.
+As one can see in Fig.\,\ref {EthaEffect}, the correction of the two-particle arrival time distributions due to the collapse effect decreases with the turning off of the entanglement, and in $\eta=0$, interference patterns with and without correction are the same.
+In fact, in this case, we have $\Pi(t_L, t_R)=\Pi_{R}(t_R)\Pi_{L}(t_L)$.
+In Fig.\,\ref {CollapseEffect}, the one-particle and two-particle temporal interference patterns for different positions of the left screen are depicted, while the entanglement parameter is fixed to $\eta=-1$.
 The difference between patterns is obvious in the cases without collapse effect consideration (dark-cyan plots) and by including the effect (black plots).
 The closer the left screen is to the slits, the earlier the wave function reduction occurs, and its effect is more visible on the joint distribution.
-Note that, despite the fact that the collapse effect changes particles' trajectories and resulting joint distribution, this effect did not change the one-particle distribution patterns.
+Note that, despite the fact that the collapse effect changes particles' trajectories and resulting joint distribution, this effect does not change the one-particle distribution patterns.
 This shows the establishment of the no-signaling condition, despite the manifest non-local Bohmian dynamics: The right marginal arrival time distribution, as a local observable quantity, turns out to be independent of whether there is any screen on the left or not, and if there is any, it is not sensitive to the location of that detection screen.
 Note that this fact is not trivial because the well-known no-signaling theorem is proved for observable distributions provided by a POVM.
 However, in the general case, the \textit{intrinsic} Bohmian arrival time distribution cannot be described by a POVM, at least when the detector back-effect is ignored \cite{vona2013does,Das2019Exotic}.
-In the next section, we discuss more on the detector back-effect.
+In the next subsection, we discuss more on the detector back-effect.

-\section{Detector back-effect}
+\subsection{Detector back-effect}